The-Viccyware-Group/Viccyware-OG/README.md

+> [!WARNING]
+> **This repository has been depreciated in favor of using the new wire-os repo as a base.
+Please use https://github.com/Switch-modder/Viccyware**

 # Viccyware-tester

 Welcome to the unstable branch of `Viccyware`.
 This is the home of a modified copy of the Vector source